microsoftgraph/microsoft-graph-docs-contrib/concepts/approvals-app-api.md

 ---
 title: Approvals app APIs
-description: Learn the different types of the approvals app Microsoft Graph APIs for personal and non-Microsoft apps, its use cases, and benefits. ms.topic: reference ms.localizationpriority: medium ms.author: v-sdhakshina
+description: Learn about the Approvals app Microsoft Graph APIs for personal and non-Microsoft apps, its use cases, and benefits. ms.topic: reference ms.localizationpriority: medium ms.author: v-sdhakshina